NCAR/DART/observations/obs_converters/AIRS/README.rst

    for the necessary libraries.
 An example build script (`AIRS/Build_HDF-EOS.sh`) is intended to provide some guidance.

+   Note that if you are running on Derecho, the libraries will not need to be installed.
+You will simply need to load the hdf module and use the mkmf.template file at */DART/build_templates/mkmf.template.AIRS.intel* or */DART/build_templates/mkmf.template.AIRS.gfortran*

 This directory covers two observation converters:

 - :doc:`./convert_airs_L2` for temperature and moisture retrievals.